Zombie apocalypse

-Zombie apocalypse is a genre of fiction in which society collapses due to overwhelming swarms of zombies.
-Typically only a few individuals or small bands of survivors are left living.
-In some versions, the reason the dead rise and attack humans is unknown, in others, a parasite or infection is the cause, framing events much like a plague.
-Some stories have every corpse rise, regardless of the cause of death, whereas others require exposure to the infection.
+Zombie apocalypse is a subgenre of apocalyptic and post-apocalyptic fiction in which society collapses due to overwhelming swarms of zombies.
+Usually, only a few individuals or small bands of human survivors are left living.

+There are many different causes of a zombie apocalypse in fiction.
+In some versions, the reason the dead rise and attack humans is unknown; in others, a parasite or infection is the cause - framing the film like a plague.
+Some stories have every corpse zombify regardless of the cause of death, whereas others require exposure to the infection, most commonly in the form of a bite.

 The genre originated in the 1968 American horror film Night of the Living Dead, which was directed by George A. Romero, who took inspiration from the 1954 novel I Am Legend by Richard Matheson.
-Romero's film introduced the concept of the flesh-eating zombie and spawned numerous other fictional works, including films, video games and literature.
+Romero's film introduced the concept of the flesh-eating zombie and spawned numerous other fictional works, including films, video games, and literature.

 The zombie apocalypse has been used as a metaphor for various contemporary fears, such as global contagion, the breakdown of society, and the end of the world.
-It has repeatedly been referenced in the media and inspired various fan activities such as zombie walks, making it a dominant genre in popular culture.
+It has repeatedly been referenced in the media and has inspired various fan activities such as zombie walks, making zombie apocalypse a dominant genre in popular culture.